 As guests on our yoga retreats, we want you to be as informed as possible about your trip with us, including everything before and after your retreat.

-We’ve done our best to cover common questions regarding our holiday and yoga retreat offerings here in Thailand, which we've categorised into the following topics (click on topic to scroll there):
+We’ve done our best to cover common questions regarding our holiday and yoga retreat offerings here in Thailand, which we've categorized into the following topics (click on topic to scroll there):

 Contrary to regular yoga retreats, our yoga holidays are designed to help you experience all that Thailand has to offer.
 We believe in combining yoga with unique cultural activities because if you simply stay in a retreat center the whole time, you’re missing out on the best parts!
 Combining rejuvenation and exploration, Thailand Yoga Holidays are meant to be fun and healthy, with just the right amount of indulgence thrown in.

 Firstly, we are unique in Thailand and have been doing these trips since 2010.
 TYH is fully committed to giving real value to our clients.
 We don’t scrimp on food and beverages.
 We don’t ask you to pay extra for drinks, or fresh seafood.
 We are committed to keeping the service accessible to folks on any budget.
 It’s not about trying to be the cheapest or “best deal”, it’s about being committed to value and sharing an experience you won’t find anywhere else.
 And yes, there is a significant difference.

 Absolutely not.
 We get single guests all the time.
 You will feel completely at home, no worries.